GLOBAL MARKETS-Dollar gains, equity rally stalls as caution returns

 The number of Americans filing new claims for unemployment benefits dropped to the lowest level in more than 52 years last week as labor market conditions tightened further amid an acute shortage of workers, the Labor Department said.

-The dollar edged higher against a basket of currencies as a warning from the International Monetary Fund's chief economist added to concerns about Omicron and tempered the appetite for riskier currencies.
+The dollar edged higher against a basket of currencies as a warning from the International Monetary Fund's chief economist added to concerns about Omicron and tempered the appetite for currencies and other assets considered "risky."

 The pandemic could turn out far more costly than estimated, but central banks do not have the space to keep monetary policy loose and interest rates low as inflationary pressures build, the IMF's Gita Gopinath said in Geneva.

-On Wall Street, the Dow Jones Industrial Average .DJI lost 0.14%, the S&P 500 .SPX fell 0.35% and the Nasdaq Composite .IXIC slid 0.70%.
-Heathcare .SPXHC was the only one of the 11 S&P sectors to move higher.
+On Wall Street, the Dow Industrials tried rebound for much of the session but closed essentially flat.
+The S&P 500 .SPX fell 0.72% and the Nasdaq Composite .IXIC lost 1.71%.

+Healthcare.SPXHC and consumer staples .SPLRCS were the only two of the 11 S&P sectors to gain.

 Oil prices fell after measures by some governments to slow the spread of Omicron, while a ratings downgrade for two Chinese property developers stoked fears over the economic health of the world's biggest oil importer.